rmwenzel/cascadia_airbnb/README.md

 |Old Town/Chinatown      96|Central Business District 95|Victoria-Fraserview	95|
 |Powellhurst-Gilbert     96|Pinehurst      					  95|Arbutus Ridge				96|

-### How does overall guest satisfaction relate to location?
+### How do listing prices in neighbourhoods relate to guest satisfaction?

 We found weak evidence of a negative relationship between price and rating overall, and in Portland and Seattle, with Seattle showing the stronger relationship.
 We found strong evidence of a positive relationship between price and rating in Vancouver.